MirisWisdom/HCE/spv3/legacy/loader/master/doc/parameters.md

 The type exposes a `string Serialise()` method.
-It retrieves the instance's property values as a concatenated string, which is accepted by the HCE process as a startup argument.
+It retrieves the instance's property values as a concatenated string, which is accepted by the HCE process as a start-up argument.
 For example:

 ```cs
 var parameters = new ExecutableParameters